 - Mail.com Default SMTP Settings: When you get to the screen that asks for your Mail.com SMTP information, use the following settings.

 - Mail.com SMTP username: Your full Mail.com email address ([email protected])

 - Mail.com SMTP: port: 587 (alternatives: 465 and 25)

 - Mail.com SMTP TLS/SSL required: yes (no can be used as an alternative)

 Step 2.
 Download and install Magento 2 SMTP extension.

 This guide will use Mageplaza SMTP extension to configure this setup.
-It’s free extension so there’s no risk to try out this new advanced modules.
+It’s a free extension so there’s no risk to try out this new advanced module.
 You can download it in Github and the installation guide can be found at this Documentation.

 Step 3.
 Configure SMTP extension for Magento 2.

 Back to Magento Admin, make your way from